Work and residence on Svalbard

 Facts

 There are three Norwegian settlements on Svalbard: Longyearbyen, Ny-Ålesund and Svea.
 Mining, tourism and research are the primary industries.
-NAV Tromsø has an office in Longyearbyen that performs all statutory responsibilities under the National Insurance Act.
+Nav Tromsø has an office in Longyearbyen that performs all statutory responsibilities under the National Insurance Act.